Sonos

 volume: 80

 Sonos can also play music or playlists from Spotify.
 Both Spotify URIs and URLs can be used directly.
-An example service call using a playlist URI:
+An example action using a playlist URI:

 target: